 - Facebook Movie Maker App: Bring boating to life through personal photos made into your very own short movie.
 Add a few of your favorite boating photos, choose different backgrounds and music, add your own captions and share with Facebook friends.

-My personal choice at this stage of our lives would be joining one of the boat membership clubs that have sprung up all over South Florida, allowing members to use all sizes and types of boats.
+My personal choice at this stage of our lives would be to join one of the boat membership clubs that have sprung up all over South Florida, allowing members to use all sizes and types of boats.
 For us the advantage would be that we wouldn’t get into that upgrading every couple of years cycle, they handle the maintenance, and we’d get to use various types & sizes of boats.
 The flip side of that is that I would miss being able to use it as a second home.

 We’re still deciding and Discover Boating is helping.